retr0h/gilt/README.md

 version, and aims to correct poor decisions made in the python version of Gilt.

-This version of Gilt does not provide built in branches, tags, and post commands unlike our python friend.
-However, those features will be added soon enough.
+This version of Gilt does not handle branches and tags unlike our python friend.
+However, those features will be added soon.

 ## Installation